Business energy for industrial properties

 What energy contracts are available for industrial properties?

-There are typically two types of contract offered to high energy use businesses: fixed and flexible.
+There are a number of contract types offered to high energy use businesses - fixed, flexible and interruptable.

 What is a fixed contract?

-If you take out a fixed contract, the rate you pay will be fixed for the duration of the deal, which is usually between one and four years – remember, it’s just the unit cost that’s fixed, so your bills will still fluctuate, depending upon how much energy you use.
+If you take out a fixed contract, the rate you pay will be fixed for the duration of the deal, which is usually between one and four years.
+It’s just the unit cost that’s fixed though, so your bills will still fluctuate, depending upon how much energy you use.

 What is a flexible contract?